slicebox/slicebox/README.md

 * Upload and download of image data (DICOM datasets)
 * Viewing of images
 * Listing of DICOM attributes
+* Tagging series with arbitrary tags and filtering search results on one or more tags
+* Mapping sets of key-value pairs of DICOM attributes to user defined *series types* for easy integration with applications
 * Managing connections to other slicebox instances
-* Sending images to and receiving images from other slicebox instances
+* Sending images to and receiving images from other slicebox instances, with automatic anonymization of datasets
+* Listing and searching anonymization information to map anonymized patient information to real patient data
 * Setup of DICOM Service Class Providers (SCP).
 An SCP is a server accepting transfers of DICOM images.
 This functionality makes it possible to send images from a PACS (image archive) to Slicebox.
 * Setup of DICOM Service Class Users (SCU).
 This is the opposite of an SCP.
 An SCU client makes it possible to export DICOM encapsulated images and results to PACS.
 * Setup directory watches.
 DICOM files dropped into a directory watched by slicebox will import the image.